 - write, and read, new poems of your own?

-If so, our Windermere Ranch Poetry Writing Workshop on Saturday, May 10, may be a good place to start!
+If so, join us for the Windermere Ranch Poetry Writing Workshop on Saturday, December 6, 2025, for an immersive day of poetry in a stunning natural environment.
 This workshop is led by seasoned writing instructors David Starkey and Catherine Abbey Hodges, both award-winning poets.

 Located off West Camino Cielo on 142 acres of paradise, Windermere Ranch looks out on Santa Barbara and the Pacific Ocean and is the perfect place to read, write and discuss poetry.